 Dam Removals in France

 The removal of dams and weirs has been happening for centuries.
-Since the 90’s a few countries have increased this tendency.
+And since the 90’s, removals have only increased.
 USA has already removed more than 1,300 dams (American Rivers, 2017).
-However, what very few people know is that in Europe there have been over 4,500 barriers demolished already.
-Dam Removal Europe is investigating in all European continent the obstacles that have been removed until nowadays and the findings are incredible.
+Dam Removal Europe is investigating how many obstacles have been removed across the European continent and the findings are incredible.
+Preliminary findings show that in Europe there have been over 4,500 barriers demolished already.

-In France, first dam removal started in 1996 with the removed of 3 larges dams (Kernansquillec, Saint-Etienne-du-Vigan and Maisons-Rouges) as a result of a long civil mobilization by Loire Vivante to save the Loire River.
-Since 2010 the AFB (L’Agence française pour la biodiversité – National Agency part of the French Ministry of Environment) has been working to have the most complete inventory of the world on obstacles in French rivers, and the last update (1st of January of 2017) shows they have over 90,000 obstacles (all types of obstacles), where 70,000 of them are weirs and dams (Figure 1).
-In addition to this amazing effort, Ministry of Environment along with the 102 DDTs (Direction Départementale des Territoires – Local Land Management Organizations) as the project to creating a database with all dams removed which they are aware of.
-The exact number is not yet known, but compiling different records from DDTs we have found that France is the world’s leader in removing abandoned dams or not in use anymore, with more than 2,300 obstacles naturally or artificially removed.
-In this moment, Dam Removal Europe and ERN France is working on this dam removal inventory.
+In France, the first dam removal started in 1996 with the removals of 3 large dams (Kernansquillec, Saint-Etienne-du-Vigan and Maisons-Rouges) as a result of a long civil mobilization by Loire Vivante to save the Loire River.
+Since 2010 the AFB (L’Agence française pour la biodiversité – National Agency part of the French Ministry of Environment) has been working to have the most complete inventory in the world of obstacles in French rivers.
+The last update (1st of January of 2017) shows that there are over 90,000 obstacles (all types), and 70,000 of them are weirs and dams (Figure 1).
+In addition to this amazing effort, the Ministry of Environment along with the 102 DDTs (Direction Départementale des Territoires – Local Land Management Organizations) started a project to create a database with all known, removed dams.
+The exact number is not yet known, but compiling different records from DDTs we have found that France is the world’s leader in removing abandoned dams with more than 2,300 obstacles naturally or artificially removed.
+Currently, Dam Removal Europe and ERN France is working on this dam removal inventory.

-Moreover, ONEMA (the previous organization to AFB) produced a PDF of 4 pages for many of the dams and weirs removed in France, summarizing many of the dams and weirs removed.
-These documents explain very nicely and in detail all about the project itself: location of the obstacle, characteristics of the obstacle, reasons for removal, opportunities to act, who paid for the project, who was the owner, direct contact for the project, etc. Below, we highlight some of these projects on Natura2000 sites with the direct link to these PDFs.
+Moreover, ONEMA (the previous organization to AFB) produced a PDF for many of the dams and weirs removed in France, summarizing many of the dams and weirs removed.
+These documents explain, in detail, all about the project itself: location and characteristics of the obstacle, reasons for removal, opportunities to act, who paid for the project, who was the owner, direct contact for the project, etc. Below, we highlight some of these projects on Natura2000 sites with the direct link to these PDFs.

 Removal of the Fatou dam on the Baume River (Loire-Bretagne River Basin, October 2007)